-RESCHEDULED!
-This session will be held virtually on March 28th, 2023, at 9AM PST.
-Register here!
+This session was held virtually on March 28th, 2023, at 9AM PST.
+You can now watch the full presentation for free here!

 Borders are spatial signifiers and culture is a process of semantization of human environments: border culture is a site where the perception of meaning is made spatially available.
 “Border culture is an evolving framework for encoding the meaning of border” (p.9).
 Based on the recent book co-written by Victor Konrad and myself (Border Culture: Theory, Imagination, Geopolitics.
 Routledge 2022), the webinar will address the nexus between culture and borders, trying to enhance the centrality of culture in the understanding of border dynamics.
 If border cultures are most evident at border crossings and in borderlands — however, border cultures that appear at the edge of national space reveal themselves to be also in the centre of transnational spaces — they are essential to understand the complex territorialities that shape contemporary geopolitics at its very heart.
 Borders were defined as international lines of divide at the same time as the Occidental world was framing the fundamental division between culture and nature.
 At a time where this duality is profoundly challenged by relational thinking in the context of the Anthropocene, “borderculture,” an expression recently coined by Astrid Fellner in a roundtable discussing the book at the ABS conference in Eilat (Feb.
 2023), should allow us to open new conceptual developments in critical border studies.